thomasgillanscott/oneconsultation-docs/configuration.md

 | useWebRTCJoinLink             | If false, users join consultation via SIP link in Teams/Skype client.
 If true, launches web interface to join consultation. |
 | ShowConsultationDesktopShare  | If true, users can initiate Desktop Sharing in consultation.
 Requires modern browser. |
 | UseTeamsWebLink               | If false, uses SIP link.
 If true, uses HTTP Teams join link.|
+| GroupSessionsShowWebLink      | If false, uses SIP link for joining Group Sessions.
+If true, launches web interface.
+| GroupSessionsShowControlLink  | Show or hide the Control pane for Group Sessions.

 The following settings can be configured per-room